Preliminary note: This site takes a patient- and

 Introduction and Definitions:

-enhances cognitive function, puts essential information as effortlessly as
+experience, enhances cognitive function, puts essential information as

-Bad Health IT ("BHIT") is defined as IT that is ill-suited to purpose, hard to use, unreliable, loses data or provides incorrect data, causes cognitive overload, slows rather than facilitates users, lacks appropriate alerts, creates the need for hypervigilance (i.e., towards avoiding IT-related mishaps) that increases stress, is lacking in security, compromises patient privacy or otherwise demonstrates suboptimal design and/or implementation.
+Bad Health IT ("BHIT") is defined as IT that is ill-suited to purpose, hard to use, unreliable, loses data or provides incorrect data, is difficult and/or prohibitively expensive to customize to the needs of different medical specialists and subspecialists, causes cognitive overload, slows rather than facilitates users, lacks appropriate alerts, creates the need for hypervigilance (i.e., towards avoiding IT-related mishaps) that increases stress, is lacking in security, compromises patient privacy or otherwise demonstrates suboptimal design and/or implementation.

 (Note: The terms “good health IT” and “bad health IT” themselves came about as a result of discussions with Dr. Jon Patrick of Univ. of Sydney as a refinement of the terms “health IT done well” and “health IT done poorly” as used at this site since its inception.)